-The latest news coming from the developer conference 2018 is that both giants Google and Apple are putting effort into offering their users a balance between time spent on screen and off screen.
+The latest news coming from the developer conference 2018 is that both giants Google and Apple are putting effort into offering their users a balance between time spent on-screen and off-screen.
 It seems a little contradictory that the creators of the gadgets are now looking at consumer healthy habits.
-Certainly, we are willing to give them the thanks for adding these much-needed features to our phones.
+Certainly, we are willing to give them thanks for adding these much-needed features to our phones.

-Smartphone overuse is a huge problem adults and children face these last years.
+Smartphone overuse is huge problem adults and children face these last years.
 Researchers surveyed college students about technology use.
 Consequently, they have found that because of overusing their phones students face problems.
-Most noteworthy problems are loneliness, isolation and depression.
+The most noteworthy problems are loneliness, isolation and depression.

 Neurologic shifts such as addiction appear when we use our phones for several hours every day.
 Probably, our desire to connect with other people in the online world creates loneliness and isolation in the real world.

 According to data from Nielsen, adults in the U.S. spent an average of more than 30 hours a month on their phones at the end of 2013.
 Similarly, Hackernoon.com in 2017 people spend on average 4 hours a day on their phones.

 According to comScore’s 2017 Cross-Platform Future in Focus report, the average American adult (18+) spends 2 hours, 51 minutes on their smartphone every day.